 We’ve also opted to set Automatic Tactical Sprint to off.
 Automatically activating Tactical Sprint when moving forward from a standing position, having this on can give you much less control in situations where you might want to attempt to move a little stealthier.

 Most players keep their ADS Sensitivity Multiplier to the default 1.0, but playing around with different settings is crucial.
-Lower sensitivity is ideal for close-range guns (like submachine guns and assault rifles), while a higher setting is perfect for long-range guns (like marksman and sniper rifles).
+Lower sensitivity is ideal for close-range guns (like a Cooper Carbine or a PPSh-41), while a higher setting is perfect for long-range guns (like marksman and sniper rifles).

 It’s also worth playing around with these settings individually.
 While we recommend setting both of these to anywhere between 0.80/0.90, you may slightly prefer one setting on Low and another on High.